 Further, he said, he has shared information about the affair with Richard Giorgio, a political consultant to Maxine Cheesman, one of Coleman’s opponents in the Aug.
 28 election.
 He also sent a letter to the other candidate in the race, Assistant Palm Beach County Public Defender Joseph Maryuma.

 “I believe anybody who is up for judgeship should have impeccable moral character,” Chase said of why he is reopening more than 5-year-old wounds.

 While Bar rules prohibit such relationships, Coleman can argue that it didn’t impact the outcome of the divorce.

 Since 2006, eight lawyers in Florida have been disciplined for having sex with clients.
 Punishment ranged from a public reprimand for a lawyer who reported his transgression to 30- and 60-day suspensions for those who were also found to have committed other ethical violations.
 Two criminal defense attorneys were disbarred for having sex with clients who were incarcerated.

 Coleman insists Chase is trying to bully her into quitting — an option she considered and rejected.
 She said she wants to show her 13-year-old daughter and 26-year-old stepdaughter not to fold under pressure.
 “I want to make sure my daughters know they have power,” Coleman said.
 “I’m chasing my dreams and I don’t want someone who is vindictive to bully me, to harass me, to take advantage of me.”

-Editor’s Note: This story was updated to reflect that both of Marybel Reinoso Coleman’s opponents - Maxine Cheesman and Joseph Maryuma - received information from Joseph Chase about the affair.
+Editor’s Note: This story was updated to reflect that both of Marybel Reinoso Coleman’s opponents - Maxine Cheesman and Joseph Maryuma - received information from Jeffrey Chase about the affair.